automl/auto-sklearn/CONTRIBUTING.md

 *   We've made sure all the changes work, we've maybe added a test for them and run all the tests locally.
     It's time to commit the changes, push them up to your fork and create a pull request!
     ```bash
+    # Get an overview of all the files changes
+    git status

-    # Add your changes and make a commit
+    # Add your changed files
     git add {changed files}
     git commit -m "Something as meaningful as possible"

     # This will push my_new_branch to your fork located at `origin`
     git push --set-upstream origin my_new_branch
     ```